Charles Gordon-Lennox, 11th Duke of Richmond

-Charles Henry Gordon Lennox, 11th Duke of Richmond, 11th Duke of Lennox, 11th Duke of Aubigny, 6th Duke of Gordon, (born 8 January 1955), styled Lord Settrington until 1989 and then Earl of March and Kinrara until 2017, is a British aristocrat and owner of the Goodwood Estate in Sussex.
+Charles Henry Gordon-Lennox, 11th Duke of Richmond, 11th Duke of Lennox, 11th Duke of Aubigny, 6th Duke of Gordon, (born 8 January 1955), styled Lord Settrington until 1989 and then Earl of March and Kinrara until 2017, is a British aristocrat and owner of the Goodwood Estate in Sussex.
 He is the founder of the Goodwood Festival of Speed and the Goodwood Revival.

 The Duke of Richmond serves as President of the British Automobile Racing Club, Patron of the TT Riders Association, and is an honorary member of the British Racing Drivers Club, the Guild of Motoring Writers and the 500 Owners Club.
 He was awarded an honorary Fellowship by the University of Chichester in 2009.

 Early life

 Charles Henry Gordon-Lennox was born on 8 January 1955 to Charles Henry Gordon-Lennox and Susan Monica Grenville-Grey, then the Earl and Countess of March and Kinrara.
-From birth, he was styled Lord Settington, as the grandson of the then Duke of Richmond, via the senior male line.
+From birth, he was styled Lord Settrington, as the grandson of the then Duke of Richmond, via the senior male line.
 Settrington was educated at Eton College which he left at the earliest possible opportunity to pursue a career in film and photography – an interest he had enjoyed from an early age – subsequently working for the film director Stanley Kubrick on the film Barry Lyndon, aged 17.